GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

-…and, in fact, that's exactly what Emscripten does in [its default implementation of "sleep",](https://github.com/emscripten-core/emscripten/blob/16d5755a3f71f27d0c67b8d7752f94844e56ef7c/src/library_pthread_stub.js#L47-L52) but that's very inefficient, will block the entire UI, won't allow any other events to be handled meanwhile, and, generally, don't do that in production code :)
+…and, in fact, that's exactly what Emscripten does in [its default implementation of "sleep",](https://github.com/emscripten-core/emscripten/blob/16d5755a3f71f27d0c67b8d7752f94844e56ef7c/src/library_pthread_stub.js#L47-L52) but that's very inefficient, will block the entire UI and won't allow any other events to be handled meanwhile.
+Generally, don't do that in production code.

 Instead, a more idiomatic version of "sleep" in JavaScript would involve calling `setTimeout()`, and subscribing with a handler: